Choosing A Domain Name For Your New Parts Ecommerce Site

 Choosing a domain name for a new parts ecommerce website can be a challenge.
 There are a million possibilities, and no clear or obvious guidelines.
 Our goal with this post is to provide a framework that will help you narrow down the name of your new auto parts ecommerce website.

-The Different Types of Domain Names
+There Are Basically Four Types of Domain Names

 Which Type of Domain Is Best?